 The mathematical modeling and simulation of the component and the rig configurations enable the application of optimization methods to solve the problem.
 A rig configuration consists of mounting points, positions of actuators and excitation signals.

-The Fraunhofer ITWM has developed suitable methods to get an optimal rig configuration without the effort of repeated finite elements computations for different mountings.
+We have developed suitable methods to get an optimal rig configuration avoiding the effort of repeated finite elements computations for different mountings.

-The task is always to find a good compromise for the different competing optimization goals.
+In both cases, the task is to find a good compromise for the different competing optimization goals.
 This is supported by the automated calculation and assessment of different solutions.

-The approach is developed further in corporation with the Fraunhofer ITWM department for optimization and has been successfully applied in various industry projects so far.
+The approach is developed further in corporation with the department for optimization and has been successfully applied in various industry projects.